LucasTody3535/player-death-database/README.md

 }
 ```

-The hour is stored as minutes and the coordinates are respectively x, y and z.
+The time is stored as minutes counting from 00:00 of the actual day and the coordinates are respectively x, y and z.

 After validated, the data is then stored in a Mongo Database.
 When requested from the Frontend, the data can be removed from
 the database, meaning the "player's corpse" was looted.